The Happiest Man in America

 Godsey scored in the top percentile of the 70,000-plus people worldwide who have taken the tests.
 In fact, “Dr. Marty” was so astounded by Godsey’s scores he made him take the tests three times.

-Happy St. Patty’s and as always, peace on earth, good will to men.
+As always, peace on Earth, good will to men.
+Until then, Gus.

 rolling happisms